 A plastic garden shed is typically made of vinyl.
 However, they are sometimes made of resin or structural components.
 The cost of a plastic shed is typically between £285 and £700, which includes labour costs ranging from £60 to £140.

 Most wooden sheds are made of low-cost softwoods such as spruce or pine.
 Wooden sheds are typically the most expensive type of shed, with prices ranging between £500 and £1200.
 The total labour costs will most likely range between £260 and £300.

 Add an outdoor kitchen

 The days of an outdoor kitchen consisting of only a grill, a side burner, and possibly a refrigerator is long gone.
 Instead, homeowners with plenty of outdoor space are creating larger outdoor kitchens with more components.
-This is part of a more significant trend of consumers investing in their home’s exterior, and converting their garden into a living space.
+This is part of a more significant garden trend of consumers investing in their home’s exterior, and converting their garden into a living space.